d-ries/linux-essentials/06_software/02_lab.md

 2022-08-25 09:36:24: ACTION[Main]: Server for gameid="minetest" listening on 0.0.0.0:30000.
 ```

 We don't get our prompt back.
 This is because the server application is an active running process.
-We can always interrupt this process by using the keyboard combination `ctrl+c` twice.
+We can always interrupt this process by using the keyboard combination `ctrl+c`.

 ?> Note that we need to have the `minetest` executable running if we want to actually connect to the server later on!